 Wuyi Green offers a subtle cup with a light and pleasant vegetal taste and crisp finish.
 This tea is not assertive, it has a soft and lingering freshness with no sharp edges, simply a cup of delight.

 Described as a "wild" tasting green, the descriptor is apt for this unusual and boldly flavored cultivar.
 A local green, it was grown on a small farm in the mountains of Fujian Province.
 Leaves are a rich, deep green color after a traditional style pan firing that shapes the leaf into a small curl and adds depth in taste.
 The cultivar yields a natural nori flavor with some fruity notes.
 The finish is strong.
 Pre-Qing Ming harvest, April 2022.
 Lot # 1.

 Lot Notes.
 A delicious green tea that is refreshingly strong.
 Harvested early, its leaves are compact and rich in minerals and flavor as they have grown slowly as the cold weather warms.
 If you are looking for a green with plenty of character this tea is a candidate.
-The processing of this leaf takes skill and it is made to local customs.
+The processing of the leaves was made to local customs.
 We think it offers a new green tea taste profile to the U.S. market.

 Lot Facts.
 It is pan-fired green, a method of processing that sharpens the vegetal side of the cultivar.
 Tea was grown at an elevation of approximately 800 meters.